 Consider the following options:

-1. Remain with the Current Vendor
+1. Remain with your Current ERP Vendor

 - Review and improve your business processes, redesign your organisational structure or consolidate your supply chain.